devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 - Reasonable dopamine availability (not depleted)
 - Balanced stress response capabilities

 **Interaction Note:** COMT variants interact with VDR and MAO-A (see Gene Interactions section).
-Your heterozygous COMT with heterozygous VDR Taq may have clinically observed difficulty with methyl donors in sensitive individuals, though this is not universally observed.
+Your heterozygous status on both genes does not create a significant concern for methyl donor sensitivity.

 **Actionable:** Monitor for mood/stress response patterns.
 Heterozygous status is generally well-tolerated.
 The H62H and P199P normal variants are favorable.